shardbox/catalog/README.md

 * It is meant to be continuously available.
 There don't need to be any guarantee to be updated or maintained, but it should not simply vanish.
 * Written in Crystal.
-* Depends on publicly available dependencies.
+* Depends only on publicly available dependencies.

 If a shard is a dependency of a shard already listed in the catalog, it is automatically discovered by the shardbox database and should be included